Art On Fourth Sculpture Exhibition (Ketchum, ID) – Call For Artists

 The city of Ketchum, Idaho, announces a call for artists to apply for Ketchum’s summer sculpture exhibition, “Art on Fourth.”
 In its thirteenth year, Art on Fourth has become an exciting part of the city’s summer attractions, presenting artwork by diverse artists ranging from locals to those of national standing.
 Past exhibitors include Rod Kagan, Boaz Vaadia, Gwynn Murrill, Steve Jensen, Will Robinson, and Robert Kantor.

 Deadline: 6 Apr 2020

 Original three-dimensional artwork by selected artists will be displayed in outdoor public spaces along Ketchum’s Fourth Street Heritage Corridor from June through October 2020.
 As part of Ketchum’s Downtown Master Plan, the Fourth Street Heritage Corridor was created as a pedestrian friendly street.
 Widened sidewalks feature benches and sites for artwork.

-Selected artists will receive a $2000 stipend for the exhibition of their work.
-The exhibition will be featured in an annual arts brochure, the city’s newsletter, on the city’s newsletter, Word on the Street with a distribution list that includes over 5,000 subscribers; and shared with almost 2,000 followers on Instagram and over 3,300 followers on Facebook.
+Selected artists will receive a $2,500 stipend for the exhibition of their work.
+The exhibition will be featured on the city’s website; the city’s newsletter, Word on the Street with a distribution list that includes over 5,000 subscribers; and shared with almost 2,000 followers on Instagram and over 3,300 followers on Facebook.

 For more information, contact firstname.lastname@example.org.